spoiler-alert/holistics_validation/README.md

 For now, we don't support multiple versions so doing the above will pull the most up-to-date version from the main branch.

+## Local Setup

+Initial setup on OS X and Linux can be achieved with just running `scripts/bootstrap.sh` after cloning the repo.
+This script should configure all local dependencies and ensure your system is ready to use the monorepo.

+> `scripts/bootstrap.sh` only needs to be run infrequently.
+Daily work in the repo should _not_ require running `scripts/bootstrap.sh`.
+> `scripts/bootstrap.sh` has only run successfully if a notification akin to "Bootstrap run completed at" appears on the screen.

+This repo follows the [Scripts to Rule Them All](https://github.blog/engineering/engineering-principles/scripts-to-rule-them-all/) (STRTA) pattern.
+The idea being that relatively simple scripts can be configured that ensure a user's machine is able to effectively use a repo in a consistent manner.

 ## General Usage

 Run `holistics_validation` followed by the type of validation or job you want to run.
 Arguments that can be used for all types of validation: